waywardphilosopher/lookingforwisdom/content/posts/constellations-of-thought.md

 +++
 categories = ["Philosopher Files"] date = 2022-04-14T10:00:00Z
-description = ""
 draft = false
 image = "/images/celestial.jpg"
 slug = "constellations-of-thought"
-summary = "What are the fundamental questions in human life?
+description = "What are the fundamental questions in human life?
 And how can reading across different traditions enrich our sense of what questions might be fruitful to ask?" tags = ["Philosopher Files"] title = "Constellations of Thought: God, Death, and Other Non-Problems"